TomasHubelbauer/svg-screencast/readme.md

 case.
 This will be useful to debug the frames which have patches which overlap for some reason.

-#### Add a mode to the demo app UI to load a video, extract frames and generate

-Add multiple scripts to the browser generator application and make one of them load a video file from the user and then extract its frames and feed them to the algorithm to convert a video to a screencast through the frames - screenshots.

-This will work best for screen recordings where it could beat GIF at lower size and better quality, especially if we account for the GZIP compression of the SVG in transit.

 #### Fix the last screenshot generating broken in the Electron `demo` app

 It won't preview correctly in VS Code and Sharp crashes parsing it.
 It probably